GregTroar/OpsLog/README.md

 - **Offline DXCC** resolution from `cty.dat` (country, CQ/ITU zones, continent), with `/MM` `/AM` `/B` (beacon) and call-area (`/8`, `/W6`) handling, plus ClubLog DXpedition date overrides.
+- **Editable lists** for bands, modes (with their default RST) and **satellites** — the satellite name on the entry form is offered as a dropdown, because SAT_NAME is compared character for character by the awards and by LoTW.
 - **Recent QSOs**, **Worked-before** matrix (per band/mode slot), bulk re-resolve from cty/QRZ/ClubLog, bulk send to QSL services.
 A live **selection count**, a **Select all / Unselect all** toggle, and a row limit that keeps the full log